-Why should we bother giving access to students with the most significant disabilities?
+Why should we bother giving access to curriculum for students with the most significant disabilities?

 I’ve spent 30+ years in the educational field working with students who have a label of significant intellectual disabilities.
 I have seen a number of practices and philosophies come and go in that time.
 What I have seen as a constant is that students rise to the level of expectation if given the opportunity.

 There is a new emphasis on providing instruction for students that allows them to access to curriculum and the same standards as their grade level peers.
 Some argue that “these students” don’t NEED academic skills.
 Thirty years ago they told us ‘these students’ did not need to be in school.
 Yet our students rose to the level of expectation.

 There is a focus in general education on differentiated instruction and active student participation as well as higher order thinking.
 I am not seeing the same strategies used as much by teachers of more significantly involved students.
 Many teachers argue that by focusing on academics we are not providing the life skills that students need as adults.
 Why do we think they are mutually exclusive?
 Why can’t we do both?
 I believe strongly that all students have the right to be exposed to the curriculum.
 Our job as teachers is to provide the materials and scaffolding they need to participate and progress.
 Isn’t that what special education means?

 One of the arguments I often hear from teachers is “Why are we wasting our time teaching Romeo & Juliet when they need to learn basic life skills?”
 Don’t all students have the right to learn about the world around them and find their place in it?
 I have seen remarkable things happen once we started exposing our students to general education curriculum – better communication, interest in the world around them, more acceptance by peers, and participation in the general education program.
 In other words, becoming a full member of the educational community instead of someone in a totally different curriculum housed in an educational building.